by J. Clifford, L. Bellows and R. Moore** (8/17)

 - Thoroughly brushing one’s teeth after meals and snacks is the best way to remove sugars and food particles from tooth surfaces.

-- Frequent visits to the dentist and regular cleanings from a dental hygienist (at least 2 per year) are very important.
+- Visits to the dentist and regular cleanings from a dental hygienist (at least 2 per year) are very important.

 Diet, Nutrition and Dentistry.
 Patricia M. Randolph and Carol I. Dennison, C.V.
 Mosby Co., 1981.